HansonScott/JigsawPuzzle/README.md

   - mouse wheel to zoom, or UI slider
   - move a piece to a different pile
   - move a piece to the final puzzle area

+class objects:
+- workspace - the 'table' on which the puzzle is 'played', contains a puzzle and n piles, and piece locations
+- puzzle - the overall image
+- pile - a subset of pieces of a puzzle
+- piece - a clipped image with edges, with a link back to the parent puzzle
+- edge - a collection of settings that determine the connection to another piece, and drawing parameters
+- connection - a theoretical concept between two pieces and their orientation